charlieroberts/bitty/README.md

 - `text-shadow` (not currently supported in Firefox)
 - `text-decoration` (not currently supported in Firefox)

-To "disable" syntax coloring, just don't specify a value for `bitty.rules`.
+To *disable* syntax coloring, just don't specify a value for `bitty.rules`.
 If you're not comfortable using regular expressions, [here is a great playground to explore](https://regexr.com/).

 ## To use
 Call `bitty.create()`, maybe with some config options, to return a new bitty instance.
 If you name that instance `b`, call `b.subscribe( 'run', callback )` to register your callback function to be called whenever code is executed.